University of California, Los Angeles (UCLA)

 Gregory Halle Ekane, MD

 Dr. Halle-Ekane is a Professor in the Department of Obstetrics and Gynecology & Dean of the Faculty of Health Sciences and serves as Cameroon’s coordinator for the Geneva Foundation for Medical Education and Research, Switzerland.
 Dr. Halle-Ekane’s academic experience has given him expertise in research planning and execution of projects related to trauma and non-communicable diseases in Cameroon.
-His current responsibilities include overseeing all undergraduate and medical school research and teaching activities at Buea.
-He has mentored 18 fellows of the Afya Bora Consortium Fellowship in Global Health Leadership, 12 fellows of the Geneva Foundation for Medical Education and Research, and nine trainees from the London School of Tropical Medicine and Hygiene and University of Nottingham.
-Dr. Halle-Ekane helps coordinate the USAID-funded Africa One Health University Network Project, a consortium of African universities partnered to manage emerging and re-emerging diseases using the One Health approach.
-Research interests: Reproductive Health, Global Health.

 Dickson Nsagha, PhD

 Dr. Nsagha is a Professor of Epidemiology in the Department of Public Health and Hygiene and Vice-Dean in Charge of Programmes and Academic Affairs of the Faculty of Health Sciences.
 Dr. Nsagha has international experience scaling-up interventions, conducting impact evaluations, developing investment projects, and building public health research capacity across SSA.
-He has worked for various multilateral, governmental, and non-governmental organizations.
-Professor Nsagha designed the MPH and PhD programs offered by the Department of Public Health and Hygiene at Buea, and has served as a thesis mentor for over 130 Masters, Medical, and PhD students.
-He has co-authored a book and over 130 publications.
-Research interests: Epidemiology and Public Health.

 Ayuk Betrand Tambe, PhD

 Dr. Ayuk is an Assistant Lecturer in the Department of Public Health and Hygiene at Buea, and an International Research Fellow at Stellenbosch University and the University of South Africa.
 He possesses over ten years of research experience in the fields of occupational health and safety, public health, nutrition, health promotion, behavior modification, policy development and analysis, and migration work.
-He has successfully managed several research and development projects for a wide range of global agencies, including projects focused on injury prevention initiatives in the workplace.
-Dr. Ayuk has successfully co-supervised a PhD and 3 Masters students through their research projects.
-He has published over 22 research articles in peer-reviewed journals and currently serves as a reviewer for several high-impact public health journals and an Editorial board member for BMC Public Health under their Global Health division.
-Research interests: Occupational Health and safety, Public Health, Nutrition.

 University of California, San Francisco (UCSF)

-Robert Mackersie, MD FACS
+Robert Mackersie, MD, FACS

 Dr. Mackersie is the immediate past Director of Trauma Services at San Francisco General Hospital, a post he held for over 20 years, and a Professor of Surgery at UCSF.
 He is an internationally recognized authority on trauma care and trauma systems and has authored or co-authored over 140 publications.
-Dr. Mackersie has had a long involvement in the educational aspects of trauma, and has supervised fellowship programs in trauma, critical care, and violence prevention.
-He currently serves as the Chair of the Trauma Advisory Committee for the State of California and is helping to lead the process for regulations revisions to the state trauma code.
-Dr. Mackersie has mentored over 40 fellows, over 70 residents, and multiple junior faculty in trauma systems research.
-Research interests: Trauma, Violence Prevention.

-M. Margaret Knudson, MD FACS
+M. Margaret Knudson, MD, FACS

 Dr. Knudson is a Professor of Surgery at UCSF, Adjunct Professor at the Uniformed Services University, and the Medical Director of the Military Health Service Strategic Partnership with the ACS.
 She is currently the deputy editor of the Journal of the American College of Surgeons and also serves on the editorial board of the Journal of Trauma and Acute Care Surgery.
-Her research interests include post-traumatic venous thromboembolism, combat casualty care, and injury prevention.
-For 15 years, she served as the PI for the CDC-funded San Francisco Injury Center for Research and Prevention.
-She currently holds grants from the department of Defense and the NIH.
-Dr. Knudson has directly supervised 12 trauma research fellows, and co-authored over 177 publications and 33 book chapters.
-Research interests: Trauma, Injury Prevention.

-Priya Shete, MD MPH
+Priya Shete, MD, MPH

 Dr. Shete is an Assistant Professor of Medicine at UCSF.
 Her work focuses on designing context-specific implementation strategies for evidence-based public health interventions.
 She is principal investigator of studies in Uganda, Kenya, Zimbabwe, and the US.
 She uses methods in implementation science, modelling, social epidemiology, and health economics to develop more patient-centered approaches to care.
-Dr. Shete co-directs the UCSF Implementation Science Training Program, serves as the Chair for Implementation Research for the United Nations Task Team on Social Protection in HIV/TB and is the Chair for the Global Health Policy Working group for the American Thoracic Society.
-She has served as a Consultant for the Global TB Programme at WHO, a Public Health Advisor for USAID, and currently leads the California Department of Public Health's COVID-19 modelling and analytics team.
-Research interests: Implementation science.

-Maria Garcia, MD MPH
+Maria Garcia, MD, MPH

 As a clinician investigator, Dr. Garcia focuses on comorbid mental health and chronic diseases and their disproportionate impact on vulnerable and marginalized populations.
 Dr. Garcia has researched the unique challenges that patients with co-morbid mental health and chronic diseases face and focused on implementation work in mental health integration and improvement of service delivery for populations with language barriers.
-She is currently Co-Director for the Implementation Science Training Program and the Pre-Health Undergraduate Program at UCSF.
-Research interests: Implementation science, Mental health, Chronic Diseases, Health Service Delivery.

 Other Faculty Mentors